 Travel broadens the mind!
 It helps us understand different cultures, see the world from a different perspective, and marvel at the natural and manmade beauty found all over the globe.

-However, travel is becoming more expensive, and hotel prices are rising just like prices in every other aspect of our lives.
+However, travel is becoming more expensive, and hotel prices are rising like prices in every other aspect of our lives.
 Yet hotels often comprise a significant part of the average travel budget.
-Nowadays, if you want to be able to enjoy the benefits of more frequent travel, you need to save money where you can.
+Nowadays, if you want to enjoy the benefits of more frequent travel, you must save money where possible.

-And that’s part of our bread, butter, and jam at VT, finding travel hacks to make travel cheaper.
-So is there a way to save on booking accommodations?
+And that’s part of what we specialize in and excel at, ViaTravelers, finding travel hacks to make travel cheaper.
+So, is there a way to save on booking accommodations?
 Naturally!

 Hotel booking sites can save you money when searching for hotel rooms.
-They can also help you evaluate your options in new places by showing you many hotel options in your destination cities and providing customer reviews of each.
+They can also help you evaluate your options in new places by showing you many hotel options in your destination cities and providing customer reviews.

-Yet, sometimes people are afraid of using hotel booking sites for the first time.
+Yet, sometimes, people fear using hotel booking sites for the first time.
 Many hotel booking sites exist, and sometimes we aren’t sure which are legit.